 What Would Handel Have Thought About the World’s Largest Virtual “Hallelujah” Chorus?

 In its first week, the world’s largest virtual “Hallelujah” chorus was viewed over 300,000 times on YouTube and over twice that on Facebook.
-The world is embracing the amazing collaboration between the Mormon Tabernacle Choir and singers around the globe.
+The world is embracing the amazing collaboration between The Tabernacle Choir and singers around the globe.

 This begs the question, What would George Frideric Handel have thought about this huge chorus with 360+ singers, an 80+ piece orchestra, and over 2,000 additional online singers?
 First of all, he probably never would have imagined the possibility of a production of this size for Messiah.
 Secondly, when he first composed the oratorio in 1741, he was heavily in debt and had no idea what singers or musicians would be available to him.
 For the Dublin premiere of Messiah in 1742, there were approximately 30 cathedral-trained singers and an orchestra of around the same size.

 With each performance that followed, Handel adapted the score to fit the available singers and musicians according to his budget.
 “Donald Burrows—the leading Handel scholar of our day—has proposed that Messiah was perhaps never performed the way Handel originally intended it, at least not during the composer’s lifetime,” said musicologist Luke Howard.